 For example, if you pay SUTA tax and get a 5.4% credit on your FUTA tax, then your FUTA tax rate is only 0.6%.
 This means that you owe $30 for an employee earning $5,000 in a year ($5,000 x 0.006 = $30) and $42 for an employee earning over $7,000 ($7,000 x 0.006 = $42).

 FUTA Credit Reduction States

 Some states borrow money from the federal government to pay unemployment benefits to state citizens.
-If they do not pay the federal government back, they become a credit reduction state.
-This could mean that you will pay a higher FUTA rate as the government reduces your SUTA tax credits by 0.3% for each year your state owes on its loan.
-As of August 2020, this only applies to employers in the Virgin Islands, but you can check the Department of Labor website for the most current list.
+If they don’t pay the federal government back, they become a credit reduction state.
+For employers, this means that they will pay a higher FUTA tax rate as the government reduces SUTA tax credits by 0.3% for each year that the state owes on its loan.
+Note that this ruling applies only to employers in the Virgin Islands as of this writing.
+If you want to see the current list, check the Department of Labor website.

 |If Undeposited FUTA Tax is More Than $500 on:||Tax Payment is Due By:|